 - Visual preceptor/visual motor difficulties

 What forms of DSA can I be offered with a specific learning difficulty?

-Students with specific learning difficulties can expect to be offered forms of DSA such as specific computer equipment tailored to meeting their individual needs, as well as specialised software and programme subscriptions for targeted support.
-DSA can also be provided in the form of a specialist note-taker study skills mentor and non-medical helper.
+Students with specific learning difficulties such as dyslexia can expect to be offered forms of DSA such as specific computer equipment tailored to meeting their individual needs, as well as specialised software and programme subscriptions for targeted support.
+DSA can also be provided in the form of a specialist note-taker, study skills mentor and non-medical helper.

 A Mental Health Condition